 Opened in 2004, Vittula comes closest to delivering a dive-bar experience in Budapest.
 With an adorably grungy and labyrinthine layout, the space is actually cooler than your average dive bar.
 Graffiti and witty scribbles blanket the walls of this below-ground space, and, although it would be a stretch to call Vittula cozy, there are snug nooks and crannies here.

-Expect a hipster-leaning, below-25 crowd heavy on international students (the cool cats congregate outside the nondescript entry).
+Expect a hipster-leaning, below-25 crowd heavy on international students (the cool cats often congregate outside the nondescript entry).
 The music changes throughout the week: Tuesdays tend to be jazz nights, and then they gradually turn up the heat as the weekend approaches.
-Although mainly a bar, it’s not unusual that the pocket-sized dance floor before the DJ booth fills up with a high-energy crowd.
-Prices are rock-bottom (a beer runs just over €1).
+Although mainly a bar, it’s not unusual that the pocket-sized dance floor fills up with a high-energy crowd.
+Prices are rock-bottom — a beer runs just over €1.